Nullify-Platform/dast-action/README.md

 ## Getting Started
  * Add this Nullify Action to your GitHub repository
+ * There is no need to configure a token - Nullify automatically authenticates with your GitHub organization
- * See our [quickstart guide](https://docs.nullify.ai/features/api-testing) for more info
+ * See our [quickstart guide](https://docs.nullify.ai/features/dynamic-testing) for more info

 ## Inputs